interTwin-eu/itwinai/README.md

 - When not on an HPC: do nothing.

-For instance, on JSC you can activate the virtual environment in this way:
+For instance, on JSC you can activate the TensorFlow virtual environment in this way:

 ```bash
 # Load environment modules